Belval/pdf2image-as-a-service/README.md

 - `google/app_engine.sh`: Deploy as a function to GCP
 - `amazon/lambda.sh`: Deploy as a function on AWS

+At the current time, only AWS Lambda works.
+You can run it with these steps:

+1. `cd as-a-function`
+2. `bash -c amazon/lambda.sh`

+The `output.json` is a dictionary containing the resulting images as base64.

 ## Valuable information

 - The user that will be used to run this script must be part of the docker group otherwise it will not work.